bradenmcritchfield/bradenmcritchfield.github.io/_posts/2023-12-12-Board-Game-Bonanza-Data-Collection.md

 boardGames["GroupSize"] = pd.cut(boardGames["Max Players"], bins=[0, 1, 4, 8, 101], labels = ["Individual", "Small", "Large", "Massive"])
 boardGames.to_csv("boardgamesdata.csv", index = False)
 ```

+Congratulations!
+We now have data for the top 1000 board games that we can now explore.
+In the next article, we'll explore this data to find what features these popular board games share.